 A typical credit score includes fixed percentages of the following:

-- 35 percent of the credit score is based on the payment history that you have shown while paying back loans, credit cards, and other debts.
+- 35 percent of the credit score is based on the payment history that you have shown while paying back funding, credit cards, and other debts.

 - 30 percent of the credit score is based on how you use the credit that is given to you.
 Do you use it in full, or not.